England national rugby league team: Highest home per nation

+Highest home all-time

 England Knights

 In 2011 the England Knights were created to serve as a step up for the younger players from their club in view of playing for the 1st team.
 A squad of players were chosen (below the age of 25) to represent the Knights in a few games.
 Their first ever game was against France and the Knights came out 38–18 victors.

 The Knights won the 2012 European Cup by beating Ireland and Scotland in a 3-game tournament.

-Famous players

-The following players played for England and are either British Rugby League Hall of Fame inductees, or are one of the top five caps, tries, goals, or points scorers for England.
-Although both Gus Risman, and Jim Sullivan were Welsh, they are British Rugby League Hall of Fame inductees, and actually played for England, as well as for Wales and Great Britain.
-British Rugby League Hall of Fame inductee Vince Karalius was English (of Lithuanian heritage), and although he played for Great Britain, he never played for England, as England games were limited in his playing era.